orthecreedence/wookie-doc/views/docs/hooks.md

     ))
 ```

-However, if you check auth on this call in `:pre-route` via a future, it's very
+However, if you check auth on this call in `:pre-route` via a promise, it's very
 possible that the client will start sending the body chunks *before* your
 [with-chunking](/docs/request-handling#with-chunking) handler is called, meaning
 body chunks that come in in the meantime are gone.
 Forever.